-The privacy and security of IMO intellectual property and customer data, along with confidence in IMO’s ability to deliver our products and services without disruption, are critical to the success of our business.
-The purpose of this program is to provide a security framework that will ensure the protection of IMO information and systems, as well as the customer and partner information stored in such systems, from unauthorized access, loss, or damage.
-Accordingly, this program has been established to achieve these key objectives:
+IMO intellectual property and customer data, along with confidence in IMO’s ability to deliver our products and services without disruption, are critical to the success of our business.
+The purpose of the Information Security program is to provide a framework that ensures the protection of IMO information assets, as well as customers and business partners information stored in such systems, from unauthorized access, loss, or damage.
+Accordingly, this policy has been established to achieve these key objectives:

-The safeguards set forth in this program are meant to protect the integrity, confidentiality, and availability of sensitive information, and to protect against any anticipated threats or hazards to the security or integrity of sensitive information.
+The safeguards are meant to protect the integrity, confidentiality, and availability of sensitive information, and to protect against any anticipated threats or hazards to the security or integrity of confidential information.

 IMO has implemented specific policies and procedures that help to determine whether management’s directives are carried out.
 These control activities, whether automated or manual, have a range of objectives and are applied at various organizational and functional levels.